aarontward/CellFindR/README.md

 ## Running CellFindR vignette
 Please see attached CellFindR_vignette.html or the RMarkdown file.
 This should walk you through the steps needed to generate CellFindR files.
 We will list out a list of files that are generated here at the end of the tutorial with the correct outputs.

+At the end of the vignette, you should have an RDS file of the cellfindR run Seurat object.
+A folder that includes the files as run by get_analysis plot.
+The subclustering output of the folders.
+A cellfindR matrix (run through get_matrix).
+A folder with cluster and violin plots of top genes.

 #### Reference, Data Availability, and Contact: